nushell/nushell.github.io/book/modules.md

 `hide greetings *`

-- Hides all of the module's exports, without the prefix
+- Hides all the module's exports, without the prefix

 > **Note**
 > `hide` is not a supported keyword at the root of a module (unlike `def` etc.)